Pontius Pilate by Ann Wroe

 A Heartbreaking Work of Staggering Genius by Dave Eggers

-Rodinsky’s Room by Rachel Lichtenstein, by Iain Sinclair
+Rodinsky’s Room by Rachel Lichtenstein and Iain Sinclair

 Kosovo: War and Revenge by Tim Judah

-Winning Ugly: NATO’s War to Save Kosovo by Ivo H Daalder, by Michael E. O'Hanlon
+Winning Ugly: NATO’s War to Save Kosovo by Ivo H Daalder and Michael E. O'Hanlon

 Virtual War: Kosovo and Beyond by Michael Ignatieff